-Period panties are absorbent underwears to be worn during your period.
-Made with an absorbent gusset, period panties are designed to stem the flow of menstrual blood during your cycle.
+Period panties are absorbent underwears that women can wear during their monthly cycle.
+Made with an absorbent gusset, these underwears are designed to stem the flow of menstrual blood during your cycle.

 Period panties in their most basic form are nothing new.
 The concept of a ‘protective petticoat’ was first floated in the Sixties, and similar products followed suit.
 However, technological innovations in fabrics have changed the period underwear market hugely.

 The period panties on today’s market are 100% leakproof and ultra-absorbent.
 They can typically hold several tablespoons of menstrual blood, more than a single tampon is capable of holding.

 For women with a heavier flow, such underwears can be worn with a tampon or pad as a back-up.
 But many women find them sufficient on their own.
 They’re comfortable, absorbent, and provide an affordable and sustainable alternative to typical period products.

 Period panties are worn the same way as normal underwear.
 However, they contain a super-absorbent pad made of cotton, spandex, and carbon blend.

 Some leakproof underwear brands use special technology to strengthen this gusset.
 Knix’s Athletic Leakproof Bikini, for example, uses a patented Fresh Fix Technology to maintain freshness throughout the day.

 Leakproof period panties are usually marketed as an alternative to the usual period products.
 Their absorbent gusset can hold more menstrual blood than a typical tampon and, as the name suggests, they are entirely leakproof.